Part of your career

 Status & Timelines

 All plans on marketing and how to sell art should be strategised towards long term success.
-With the pointers we have given above, lay out your personal marketing and sales plan.
+With the pointers I have given above, lay out your personal marketing and sales plan.
 When you have it, the next step is defining your timeline, and planning definite steps on how to sell art professionally.

 - Create a personal schedule dedicated to art.
 This can include your meetings, writing proposals, creating studies, and actual painting.
 If you will be juggling it with a full-time job, make sure that you are getting enough rest as you need a clear mind to attend to your art.